snl-dakota/dakota-packages/trilinos/doc/build_ref/TrilinosBuildReferenceTemplate.rst

 -------------------------------------------------

 Trilinos is a large collection of complex software.
-Depending on what gets enbaled when building Trlinos, one can experience build and installation problems due to this large size.
+Depending on what gets enabled when building Trlinos, one can experience build and installation problems due to this large size.

 When running into problems like these, the first thing that should be tried is